lana-20/appium-architecture/README.md

 Appium has a typical Client-Server architecture.
 Appium Server runs on the node server (is written in Node.js).

-Client send Request to Server via HTTP in the forms of JSON Wire Protocol (WP) or a typical W3C WebDriver JSON.
+Client sends Request to Server via HTTP in the forms of JSON Wire Protocol (WP) or a typical W3C WebDriver JSON.
 Along with the Request, Client sends Desired Capabilities (DC), which the Server is smart enough to interpret.
 DC can be anything, eg, types of devices, OS platforms, browsers, packages info, etc.

 ![image](https://user-images.githubusercontent.com/70295997/205179816-c54b1afc-c33e-48b4-8101-c10ab26229c3.png)